johnwargo/johnwargo-static-11ty/src/posts/2023/synchronizing-circuitpython-files.md

 ---
 title: Synchronizing CircuitPython Files
-description: Describes a utility I created to help Circuit Python synchronize project files to a local project folder.
+description: I started playing with CircuitPython and decided I didn't like writing code on the device.
+This post describes a utility I created to help Circuit Python synchronize project files to a local project folder.
 date: 2023-02-20
 headerImage:
 categories: [Uncategorised]